 Parcel delivery vehicles and passenger pick-up and drop-off can be managed on-site at the front plaza at the corner of Blanshard Street and Burdett Avenue.
-An additional short-term parking stall on Burdett Avenue is proposed.

 Transportation Demand Management

 In addition to the bicycle measures listed above, a variety of other transportation demand management measures are proposed to reduce the overall demand for parking and to encourage alternate modes of transportation.
 These include: